mikealexander/michaelalexander.io/_posts/2015-05-30-backbone-document-model.markdown

 It looks like the [Backbone-DocumentModel][documentmodel] project on Github might have been abandoned.
 You'll notice if you try install it through Bower, the latest version available is 0.6.0 although the version you'll actually want is 0.6.4.
-This is because the owner of the repo has not created a version for 0.6.4 on Github.
+This is because the owner of the repo has not created a release for 0.6.4.
 As a work-around, [I forked their repo][myrepo], created a version for 0.6.4 and registered it as a fresh Bower module.
 I've named it backbone.documentmodel (as opposed to backbone-documentmodel which is the original).